-A french press is a very simplistic coffee maker.
-Perfect for both begginers and pro coffee brewers who want to enjoy specialist, smooth, black coffee, its almost as quick to use as instant coffee.
+A French press is a very simplistic coffee maker.
+It’s perfect for both beginners and pro coffee brewers who want to enjoy a specialist, smooth, black coffee.
+It’s almost as quick to use as instant coffee.
 You may have heard it referred to as a plunger, coffee press, or press pot.
-It is, essentially, a tall, glass, cylindrical coffee pot with a lid featuring a push plunger that acts somewhat like a coffee filter pushing the coffee grounds to the bottom of the pot so they dont end up in your coffee cup.
+It is, essentially, a tall, glass, cylindrical coffee pot with a lid featuring a push plunger that acts somewhat like a coffee filter, pushing the coffee grounds to the bottom of the pot so they don’t end up in your coffee cup.

 Despite being called a ‘French’ Press, the machine is actually of Italian origin, designed by Attilio Calimani in 1929.
 The coffee press has evolved over the years and grown in popularity throughout Europe.

-The french press doesnt take long to opporate, around 5-8 minutes coffee brewing time compared to a coffee maker which can take 5-10 minutes.
+The French press doesn’t take long to operate, around 5-8 minutes of coffee brewing time compared to a coffee maker, which can take 5-10 minutes.

 The French Press, unlike any other coffee maker, retains the natural oils from the coffee grounds.
 These essential coffee oils add to the flavor of your cup of joe.
 Unlike the coffee maker, the French Press does not use an actual coffee filter, which means the coffee flavor is arguably better preserved.

 The French Press is a manual coffee maker and doesn’t require any electrical currents, plugs, or chargers to operate.
 The french press does not automatically heat the water, this must be done using a kettle or a coffee pot.
 So although the french press is easily portable, you will need to have access to an external heat source to boil the water.
 You can basically brew your coffee anywhere, anytime.
 A french press is a great addition to any kitchen or office so you can enjoy the best coffee with minimal experience in coffee brewing required.